MapTrip-Navigation/MTI-Tutorial/README.md

-# Navigation with MapTrip Interface API for Android - Tutorial
+# Navigation with MapTrip Interface API for Android
 ## About MapTrip
 MapTrip is a professional GPS navigation solution for industrial requirements.